TARNATlON/PokeData/README.md

 - Moves: Move metadata
 - Pokédex: details about a Pokémon species
 - Pokémon: basic data of a captured Pokémon
-- PokemonData: combat data of a captured Pokémon
+- PokemonData: battle data of a captured Pokémon